 \section{Conclusion}

 Since the seminal work that uncovered the vulnerability of machine learning models to adversarial examples\cite{biggio2013evasion}, researchers and practitioners have realized the potential harm that adversarial examples could cause in the real-world \cite{pierazzi2020intriguing, schonherr2020imperio}.
 Realistic adversarial attacks remain more challenging to design and, therefore, harder to study and protect against.

-Our work is the largest evaluation of the limitations and opportunities of adversarial hardening against realistic adversarial examples, and the first study conducted across multiple domains.
+To our knowledge, this work is the first evaluation of the limitations and opportunities of adversarial hardening against realistic adversarial examples, and it is conducted across multiple domains.
 We analyze three real-world use cases: {text classification}, {botnet detection} and {malware classification} and demonstrate that cheap but unrealistic adversarial examples can, under specific conditions, successfully harden models against realistic but expensive attacks.
-We reveal these conditions to explain when unrealistic adversarial examples are relevant to harden against realistic attacks and provide insights to practitioners to help them decide which strategy to adopt to protect their models against real-world attacks.
+We reveal these conditions to explain when unrealistic adversarial examples are relevant to harden against realistic attacks, and provide insights to practitioners to help them decide which strategy to adopt to protect their models against real-world attacks.